ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 #### Ip or ID of camera:

-If you have a webcam or OBS, this value will be a number, usualy 0, 1, or more if you have more cameras connected.
+If you have a webcam or OBS, this value will be a number, usually 0, 1, or more if you have more cameras connected.
 Best way to figure out the correct index of the camera is to try them: Type in 0, press save, go back to Camera tab, check preview camera and press Start/Stop camera.
 If the correct camera shows up, great, you can go to the next step!
 If not, repeat the process with 1, then 2 etc until you find it.

 If you use IP Webcam, you should enter your IP address, the same one as you used in your browser but ending with /video.
 The field should look something like this: ```http://192.168.1.100:8080/video``` but with some diffrent numbers.